Measles

 Health Advisory

-Tarrant County has not reported any cases of the measles as of April 11, 2025.
+Tarrant County confirmed cases of measles as of June 10, 2025.

 About Measles